EnigmaCurry/d.rymcg.tech/mopidy/README.md

 build from Dockerfile so that it is compatible with ARM64 architecture (tested on raspberry pi4).

+## How this works

+Mopidy is a server that can load music from various sources that it knows how to communicate with.
+MPD is a classic module builtin to Mopidy that can load music from the filesystem, as well as stream from Icecast radio stations.
+MPD is only the control interface for navigating the library, queueing tracks, and playback controls, it does not broadcast any audio.
+MPD clients are ubiquitous, and available for every platform.

+Snapcast provides the audio channel for several clients.
+The Snapcast server takes the audio output from Mopidy and streams it to a multicast network available for any number of snapcast clients to access.
+Clients will synchronize playback, so you can play the same stream in multiple rooms of the same home.
+Snapcast clients are available for several platforms, including Linux and the Web.
+Use an old android phone as a playback client (with a headphone jack connected to some bigger speakers).

 ## Prerequisites

 ### Enable the Traefik MPD and Snapcast entrypoints